cleolotta/fair-and-private-lm/code/README.md

 # Language Modelling

 This folder contains the code to run the causal language modeling and to perform membership inference attack.
-The modified run_clm.py from Huggingface is taken from: https://github.com/mireshghallah/ft-memorization
+The modification of run_clm.py with MIA is taken from: https://github.com/mireshghallah/ft-memorization

 ## Example of Usage